-Medical and/or athletic training personnel with training in the diagnosis, treatment and initial management of acute concussion will be present and/or available at all NCAA practices and competitions in the following contact/collision sports: basketball, football, lacrosse, pole vault, soccer, and wrestling.
-Note that available means that, at a minimum, medical personnel can be contacted at any time during the practice via telephone, messaging, email, beeper or other immediate communication means and that the case can be discussed through such communication, and immediate arrangements can be made for the athlete to be evaluated.
+Medical and/or athletic training personnel with training in the diagnosis, treatment and initial management of acute concussion will be present at all NCAA competitions in the following contact/collision sports: baseball, basketball, diving, football, lacrosse, pole vault, soccer, volleyball, and wrestling.

+NOTE: To be available means that, at a minimum, medical personnel can be contacted at any time during the practice via telephone, messaging, email, beeper or other immediate communication means and that the case can be discussed through such communication, and immediate arrangements can be made for the athlete to be evaluated.